SYMPOSIUM® SVELTE SHELF

 Improved high frequency air, detail, and dynamics

-For more information on the Svelte Plus, click on the picture.
+For more information on the Svelte Plus, please click on the picture.

 Benefits with Existing Speaker Stands

-The Svelte may be used flat on a floor with most carpets, wood floors, concrete, or tile surfaces - even on surfaces which are not perfectly flat, such as on Mexican tile, or floors with slight to moderate surface height variations.
-Also, Sveltes can be used on top of speakers, in order to dissipate energy from the cabinet, when it's not possible to place the Svelte beneath the speaker.
-When doing this, make sure the top is inverted so that the "Symposium" logo is facing the cabinet, and also make sure that the Svelte does not protrude beyond the front edge of the speaker cabinet.
+The Svelte can be used successfully when placed flat on a wide variety of floor types, including relatively firm carpets, wood, concrete, or tile surfaces - even on surfaces which are not perfectly flat, such as on Mexican tile, or uneven floors with surface height variations.
+(In general, a rule of thumb is that the harder the floor, the better your results will be) Also, Sveltes can be used on top of speakers, in order to dissipate energy from the cabinet, when it's not possible to place the Svelte beneath the speaker.
+When using Sveltes as damping pads on top of speakers (or components, where they also are quite effective as top dampers), make sure the platform is inverted so that the top side of the Svelte (which has the "Symposium" logo) contacts the cabinet (or chassis if you're using them to damp a component).
+When placing on top of speakers as a top damping pad, make sure that the Svelte does not protrude beyond the front edge of the speaker's cabinet in order not to cause diffraction effects.

 "I ordered a set of Svelte Platforms for my speakers after my last email to you and they arrived last Friday.
 All I can say is that they ought to be compulsory!
 The sound is more articulate and natural.
 Smoothness and neutrality are a hard combination to achieve but the platforms do both.
 I recall Sam Tellig's comments in stereophile about the rollerblocks and I would say that the same applies to the sveltes when placed under speakers."